Ahmad Agung

-Ahmad Agung Setia Budi (born 9 March 1996) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Borneo Samarinda.
+Ahmad Agung Setia Budi (born 9 March 1996) is an Indonesian professional footballer who plays as a defensive midfielder for Super League club PSIM Yogyakarta.

 Club career

 PSIS Semarang

-Before plays for PSIS Semarang, he joined Berlian Rajawali in the Liga Nusantara.
-And he showed his quality and always trusted to play as a starter when running pre-game season against Persija Jakarta and Persis Solo.
+Before joining PSIS Semarang, he played for Berlian Rajawali in the Liga Nusantara.
+During this time he was used regularly as starter, including in pre season matches against Persija Jakarta and Persis Solo.

 Bali United

 On 14 December 2017 he signed a year contract with Bali United.
 Agung made his league debut on 16 April 2018 as a substitute in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.
 On 2 December 2019, Bali United won the championship for the first time in their history, becoming the seventh club to win the Liga 1 after second placed Borneo draw to PSM, followed by a win in Semen Padang, giving Bali United a 17-point lead with only four games left.